Anastasia Giachanou, Tina Shahedi

 plt.show()

-15. Visualize the emission distributions to understand the mean values of different dependent variables across states.
-Prepare the data by creating a DataFrame with the state
+14. Visualize the emission distributions to understand the mean values of different dependent variables across states.
+Prepare the data by creating a DataFrame with the state, mean emission value, and dependent variable name using the emiss dictionary.
+Use Seaborn's barplot function to create the plot

 # Prepare the data for visualization